The entire scenario involving Bob's Country Bunker and The Good Old Boys:

 *** Because they only have 11 days to work with and all of those are devoted to getting the band back together.

-After John Lee Hooker gives his street performance he gets into a fight with on of his audience.
+* After John Lee Hooker gives his street performance he gets into a fight with an audience person.
 Can anybody explain the significance of this?
-Because it feels like a Shout-Out to a real life event or dispute rather than something for the film, but I'm not familiar enough with J.L.
+Because it feels like a ShoutOut to a real life event or dispute rather than something for the film, but I'm not familiar enough with J.L.
 Hooker's work enough to get it.

 ** I think it's just a joke - the extended edition shows that the argument is about whether or not he is actually John Lee Hooker (and therefore wrote "Boom Boom").